Transformative and transdisciplinary: methods and techniques for monitoring environmental change 2.2.67

 Euan Ritchie is Professor of Wildlife Ecology and Conservation and leads the Applied Ecology and Conservation Research (AECR) Group, within the School of Life and Environmental Sciences at Deakin University.
 AECR’s work spans diverse research fields, including behavioural-, community-, population- and landscape-ecology, conservation biology, and wildlife management.
 Their work has a strong focus on the significance of species interactions and ecological functions of Australian mammals, fire, invasive species, and ecosystem management.
 This research is aimed at more effective environmental policy, management actions, and biodiversity conservation.
 Euan is also the President of the Australian Mammal Society, a Councillor within the Biodiversity Council, and a passionate science communicator.

-Dr Geoffrey Heard
+Dr Geoff Heard

 Science Advisor, Tsx